 In order to make the course as accessible as possible, we heavily subsidise the cost.
 You get both days for just £80 (and that even includes refreshments and lunches!).

 Our next courses will be on 6th and 7th November in London, and 9th and 10th November in York.
-Booking forms and further information will be available here shortly.
+For more information and online booking, click here.

 ‘Very inspiring and it’s given me lots of new ideas.
 Thank you so much for this amazing opportunity.
 I have learnt so much and already gained confidence.’

 All our Soundtracks projects include an element of training, but we also offer dedicated training workshops to staff in schools for children with special needs.
 Typical topics covered are:

 • working with pulse and rhythm